How To Make Sushi At Home

 How To Make Sushi At Home Without A Kit – Very Basic Instructions

-Many recipes say use short grain rice and you can, but not with the same results.
+Many recipes say to use short grain rice and you can, but not with the same results.
 Should you be lucky enough to have an Asian store near you, they will likely stock everything you could possibly need.
 If not, Amazon and many stores stock ‘sushi’ or ‘shari’ rice and I would advise you to use that.
 You’ll also need rice vinegar – no you can’t use ordinary malt or white wine – really if you are going to do this, using the correct ingredients will give you a head start.

 You Want The Rice Sticky

-The best advice if not using a rice cooker is to use a non stick pan for cooking the rice – it is less likely to stick on the bottom.
-And that’s the problem, you want sticky rice, not dough – which is what results from too much water, if anything you want the rice a little on the dry side – making it easy for rice at the bottom of the pan to burn.
+The best advice if not using a rice cooker is to use a non-stick pan for cooking the rice – it is less likely to stick on the bottom.
+And that’s the problem, you want sticky rice, not dough – which is what results from too much water if anything you want the rice a little on the dry side – making it easy for rice at the bottom of the pan to burn.
 You’ll also need sugar, and if living somewhere hot, a fan to cool the rice.

 There is a small shortcut with the vinegar and rice seasoning.
 If you live near an Asian store or somewhere selling oriental supplies, you may find sushi rice seasoning, a powder or sometimes flakes which contains dehydrated seasonings and vinegar – it can be called sushi-zu which I think means prepared sushi vinegar.